APRIL 7-12

 We also want to enjoy the fest and not be employed by a fest.
 In other words, none of our volunteers want to stand at a gate and enforce wrist bands and things like that.
 We just want to meet YOU, play tunes with YOU and learn from our musical guests and enjoy the one thing together that certainly holds us in common; music.
 Start charging for the fest, and things get a lot more complicated.

-BTW, to be fully transparent, our budget for 2024 is around $10,000.
+BTW, to be fully transparent, our annual budget is around $10,000.

 Now, having said all that…maybe down the road we have to charge, but for now…it is free.
 For anyone and everyone.
 No strings attached!